Two years ago, Madeira was simply not on our radar.

 ⌲ Accommodation & Satiation

-travelhelix tip: if you’re looking at lodging options on a map, west of the harbor, you’ll notice many hotel options along a 2-mile strip that appear to be right on the water.
-While some hotels may indeed be “oceanfront,” they’re not quite “beachfront” as they’re built on cliffs a few hundred yards/meters above the ocean.
-Nonetheless, the views are spectacular, and the water is usually accessible via pathways and the oceanfront promenade that will take you all the way to central Funchal.
+travelhelix tip: looking at a map, west of the harbor, many hotels appear to be right on the water.
+A lot of these hotels are indeed “oceanfront,” but they’re not “beachfront.”
+Most of them are built on cliffs a few hundred meters above sea level.
+Still, the views are spectacular, and the water is usually accessible via pathways and the oceanfront promenade that will take you all the way to central Funchal.

-When we do make it back to Madeira, we’d absolutely book a longer stay: at least 7 days, and possibly as many as 14 days.
+Next time, we’ll stay at least 7 days, and possibly as many as 14.
 The island is large enough and diverse enough to justify splitting time between Funchal and 1 or 2 other villages.

-reflections from DnA: as we ate lunch here, overlooking the swimming pools, our brains shared one simple thought: why didn’t we bring an overnight bag?!
+reflections from DnA: we ate lunch here at Aqua Natura, overlooking the swimming pools, and shared the same thought: why didn’t we bring an overnight bag?!

 Option #3: nearby Porto Santo island seems to be the right type of place to “take a vacation from your vacation.”
 You’ll learn more about Porto Santo when you get to day 3 of our suggested itinerary.

 ⌲ Suggested Itinerary

 We explored Madeira for 4 days & 4 nights, and more than 50% of our time was spent in and around Funchal.
-One can easily get lost in Funchal for several days – even a week – exploring & relaxing.
-But for those of you that prefer to remain on-the-go – or if your time on the island is limited – you can see the main highlights and hotspots in one day.
+You can easily get lost here for a week, but you can also see the main highlights in a day.

 - 8:00am – depart Funchal